JustSpaceisded/SMG4-FNF/README.md

 - `haxelib install linc_luajit`

 Now You Have HaxeFlixel And The Required Packages:
-- In The Repository, Run The Bat File `compile-[PlatformName].bat`
+- In The Repository, Run The Bat File `compile-[PlatformName].bat`.
+I'll Get To Mac, Linux, HTML & Android At Some Point.
-# TODO: Finish Writing This README